global-asp/asp-source/en/0140_bathtub-safari.md

 There's a SPLOSH.
 Something bubbles.

-It's time to…
+It's time to...

 ##
 AAAAAAH.....
-But something's lurking in the background….
+But something's lurking in the background....

 ##
 ROAR!